zeenathafshanJ7/https-github.com-zeenathafshanJ7-INVENTORY-MANAGEMENT/README.md

 # INVENTORY-MANAGEMENT-SYSTEM
-we are dealing with puchase and sale in our inventory management system in our cafe
+we are dealing with purchase and sale in our inventory management system in our cafe